 Microorganisms are an important but often misunderstood form of life.
-The causative agents of many diseases, microbes can also be exploited as "cell factories" to produce a wide range of useful products, provide the means to decontaminate polluted environments and act as models for understanding biological processes.
+The causative agents of many diseases, microbes can also be exploited to produce a wide range of useful products, provide the means to decontaminate polluted environments and act as models for understanding biological processes.

 At York you will learn about the practical application of biological knowledge to economically important areas, such as health, food and the environment.

 Learn in spacious and modern teaching laboratories with excellent facilities for practicals and small group project work, alongside state-of-the-art computing facilities.

 All of our undergraduate courses are accredited by the Royal Society of Biology.
 As a graduate, you will meet in-part the academic and experience requirement for membership and chartered biologist (CBiol).

 Biology at York in the top ten for Biological Sciences in the Times and Sunday Times Good University Guide 2020

 New investment in buildings housing teaching and state-of-the-art teaching laboratories

 Department of Biology ranked first in the UK for research impact in the Times Higher Education's ranking of the 2014 Research Excellence Framework results

 This is a flexible and modular course which offers you choices in what you can study.
 You will take 120 credits each year that you are based within the University.
 There is the option to spend an additional year in industry or a year in Europe as part of this course.
 If you do not go away for a year, you will continue to progress through your studies within the University.